 - 1 tsp. balsamic vinegar

 - ½ tsp.
 Dijon mustard

-- Season the tuna with pepper on all sides and cook it in a pan with a little oil on high heat for 2 min on each side
+Season the tuna with pepper on all sides and cook it in a pan with a little oil on high heat for 2 minutes on each side.

-Cut the radish into slices and add together with the chilled broccoli, beans, and olives
+Cut the radish into slices and add together with the broccoli, beans, and olives.